kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 and make progress.
 -->

-- Moving DRA's logic from `PostFilter` to `AsyncPostFilter` is not a goal of this KEP because it's an under-construction feature yet.
+- Making the same enhancement for DRA is not a goal of this KEP because it's an under-construction feature yet.
   - If DRA maintainers want, technically they can along with this KEP.
 But, at least in this KEP, we don't discuss how.

 ## Proposal